adaptris/interlok-docs-legacy/pages/adapter/adapter-installation.md

 	at com.zerog.lax.LAX.main(Unknown Source)
 ```

 If you are in this situation, you should install with the bundled JRE (using [install-with-jre.exe][]); selecting the bundled JRE as the java runtime to use.
 After installation, edit the `adapter.lax` file and modify java location to your preferred version.
+Doing it this way allows you to _uninstall_ the application from the control panel; otherwise you have to use the `Uninstall.exe LAX_VM="path/to/a/1.8.0_51/java"` from the commandline in order to uninstall.

 ## Unattended Installation ##